-The Financial and Capital Market Commission of Latvia issued a press release highlighting the 12 inspections of banks it carried out in 2020 with respect to anti-money laundering, counterterrorist financing and non proliferation financing compliance.
+The Financial and Capital Market Commission of Latvia announced its new approach to anti-money laundering, counterterrorist financing and non-proliferation financing inspections.

 |Compliant : 7||High : 0|

 Latvia's technical compliance was re-rated in a Jan.
 22, 2020 follow-up report

 |Rank : 44/180|